quanndh/photohaven-selfbooth/README.md

    install_service.bat
    ```

+   **Detailed Windows installation instructions:** See [WINDOWS_INSTALL.md](WINDOWS_INSTALL.md) for step-by-step guide.

-   Note: Windows requires NSSM (Non-Sucking Service Manager) or you can use Task Scheduler (instructions in the script)
+   Note: Windows requires NSSM (Non-Sucking Service Manager) or you can use Task Scheduler as an alternative.

 ## Configuration